Brett Ritchie: Dallas Stars

 As the Texas Stars qualified for the 2013 Calder Cup playoffs, Ritchie scored the game-winning goal of Game 1 of the Western Conference Quarterfinal against the Milwaukee Admirals on April 27, 2013.

 Ritchie during the 2014 Calder Cup Finals.

 Ritchie joined the Dallas Stars at the NHL Prospect Tournament in Traverse City, Michigan in September 2013.
 He also played with the Stars in their preseason games, spending time on their second power-play unit.
 However, he soon suffered a lower-body injury and missed numerous preseason games to recover.
-Following the conclusion of the preseason, Ritchie was re-assigned to the Texas Stars for the 2013–14 season.
+Following the conclusion of the preseason, Ritchie was reassigned to the Texas Stars for the 2013–14 season.
 Ritchie began the season strong, tallying two goals and seven assists to tie for ninth among AHL rookies in scoring by early November.
 By the end of the month, he ranked seventh among rookies as he had added two more goals and four more assists for 15 points through 20 games.
 He began January tied for 11th in rookie scoring with 23 points through 36 games.
 Ritchie quickly picked up production throughout January and scored seven goals through 13 games.
 In early April, Ritchie set a franchise-record by scoring four goals in a 5–1 win over the Lake Erie Monsters.
 However, he later suffered an injury and was not expected to be ready to start the 2014 Calder Cup playoffs.
 He finished the regular season with 22 goals and 26 assists for 48 points through 68 games.
 Ritchie subsequently missed the first eight games of the playoffs before returning to the lineup for the Western Conference Semi-Finals against the Grand Rapids Griffins.
 In his return, he scored a goal on the power play to lift the Stars 7–1 over the Griffins and advance them to the Western Conference Finals.
 Despite missing numerous games, Ritchie immediately brought offensive production to the Stars lineup and quickly scored three goals in three games.
-Two of his goals came during Texas’ 6–3 win over the Toronto Marlies to even their series to 1–1.
+Two of his goals came during Texas' 6–3 win over the Toronto Marlies to even their series to 1–1.
 Ritchie scored the game-winning goal in Game 7 of the Western Conference Finals to advance the Stars to the 2014 Calder Cup Finals.
 He scored another goal in Game 5 to lift the Stars to a 4–3 victory over the St. John's IceCaps and secure their first Calder Cup.
 Ritchie finished the postseason with seven goals and 11 points in 13 games in the Calder Cup Playoffs.

 Ritchie with the Dallas Stars in 2015.